-Here's a cute trick for viewing the contents all your output files at once, using the cat command and filename wildcarding.
+But here's a cute trick for viewing the contents all your output files at once, using the cat command and filename wildcarding.

+'''

-''' Multi-character filename wildcarding
+Multi-character filename wildcarding

-cat cmd.log '''
+cat cmd.log

+'''

-The cat command actually takes a list of one or more files (if you're giving it files rather than standard input - more on this shortly) and outputs the concatenation of them to standard output.
+The cat command can take a list of one or more files.
 The asterisk () in cmd.log is a multi-character wildcard that matches any filename starting with cmd then ending with .log.
-So it would match cmd_hello_world.log.